(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-From allowing their kids to live at home to paying for their cell phone bill or even footing their student loan payment – parents are giving grown children more money than ever before.
+From allowing their kids to live at home to paying for their cell phone bills or even footing their student loan payments – parents are giving grown children more money than ever before.

 The study reveals parents in the U.S. spend $500 billion each year on their adult children (ages 18-34).
 This is an amount twice what they contribute to their retirement accounts.

 High student loan debt, low starting salaries, and steep housing prices can make finances challenging for many young adults.
 And parents have a hard time watching their children struggle with money.